lottekoblens/hoe-fossielvrij-is-deze-laadpaal/README.md

 Here the user can see how many points he has already saved and how many he still needs to be able to plant a tree.
 And it also shows the last charging sessions.

 That is the application I created to inform the user on which charging station in the most sustainable.
 And where I motivate the user to pick for the most sustainable one.

+## Process

+If you want to read more about my process during this project, you can read that [here](https://github.com/lottekoblens/hoe-fossielvrij-is-deze-laadpaal/wiki/Productbiografie)!

 ## 🔍 Getting started
 Before you can start you need to follow the installation